-- Selective Color- A set mixer that gets directly applied to the selected color.
+- Selective Color- A set of a color mixer that gets directly applied to the selected color.

-Now, if you are thinking that these three are the only tools in Photoshop that are used for color grading, then you are highly mistaken.
-These do not comprise everything, but definitely compose a major chunk of what is applied or is usable in the app.
-For using these adjustment layers, you need to go to the Layer option, select adjustment layer, and then choose the type of adjustment layer you will be adding.
+Now, if you think that these three are the only tools in Photoshop that can for color grading, then you are highly mistaken.
+These do not comprise everything, but compose a significant chunk of what is applied or is usable in the app.
+For using these adjustment layers, you need to go to the Layer option, select the adjustment layer, and then choose the type of adjustment layer you will be adding.

 Curves to Control

-Firstly, take red channel to add some variation and then start playing with the pretty line graph.
-In order to assess the line graph, the lower left area stands for the shadows corresponding to this channel in this piece, on the other hand, the upper right area is used for the highlights of that channel.
+Firstly, take the red channel to add some variation and then start playing with the pretty line graph.
+To assess the line graph, the lower-left area stands for the shadows corresponding to this channel in this piece, on the other hand, the upper right area is used for the highlights of that channel.
 Whenever you click a point on the line graph, there will be an anchor point that can be maneuvered by simply dragging it.

-While you are working with curves, what I want to suggest is that try to play with these controls as much as possible.
+While working with the curves tool, my suggestion is that try to play with these controls as much as possible.
 As far as I know, there is no restriction on the placement of the anchor points.
-Whenever you feel like clicking and placing, just do it.
-Also, if you are a safe player and do not want to go that far while clicking then place a single point in the middle of the graph and further proceed to placing the anchor points on either side so that you can adjust the highlights and shadows one by one without manipulating the whole piece.
+Whenever you feel like clicking and placing, do it.

 Raising With The Levels

 The result will affect the trueness of the dark and light tones.
-This implies that the blacks will not be fully black anymore and also, whites will have a deviation from being pure white.
-For instance, if we choose blue channel and then select the Shadows slider that is black towards the right, by doing so we are adding a blue into the blacks and modifying with the black value to some extent.
-On the whole, the entire picture except the pure whites will be full of blue that will in turn enhance the dark value of the respective dark areas of the image.
+This implies that blacks will not be fully black anymore, and also, whites will have a deviation from being pure white.
+For instance, if we choose a blue channel and then select the Shadows slider that is black towards the right, by doing so we are adding a blue into the blacks and modifying with the black value to some extent.
+On the whole, the entire picture except the pure whites will be full of blue that will, in turn, enhance the dark value of the respective dark areas of the image.

 However, if you drag the Highlights Slider (gray) on the left side, it will add its counter to the whites and any color value with a white hue in it (all except true black).
 Experimenting with these tools will change the contrast level of the image, so you must play a little with the brightness and contrast settings to maintain an overall balance.